acerbilab/pyvbmc/initialCodePort/README.md

 Refer to existing documentation for an overview.
 So far the documentation includes the following:

-- Status of the Pprt (what is missing?)
+- Status of the Port (what is missing?)
-- Reference to the respective Matlab file
+- Reference to the respective file of the original [MATLAB](https://github.com/lacerbi/vbmc) implementation
 - known issues (if something is currently suboptimal in pyvbmc)
 - the documentation of the Python code (generated from the docstrings)